Guillaume-Boutry/devops-tutorial/README.md

 ## Packaging and running the application

 The application is packageable using `./mvnw package`.
+This command will also run Unit Test.
+You need DOCKER for unit tests to work.

 It produces the executable `devops-tutorial-0.3.0-SNAPSHOT-runner.jar` file in `/target` directory.